NSHipster/articles/_posts/2012-10-08-at-compiler-directives.md

 ## Protocols

-There's a distinct point early in an Objective-C programmer's evolution, when she realizes that she can define their own protocols.
+There's a distinct point early in an Objective-C programmer's evolution, when she realizes that she can define her own protocols.

 The beauty of protocols is that they allow programmers to design contracts that can be adopted outside of a class hierarchy.
 It's the egalitarian mantra at the heart of the American Dream: that it doesn't matter who you are, or where you come from: anyone can achieve anything if they work hard enough.